efeelize/eng/bec/speaking_ch_1.md

                2)cultural and communication barriers

          2)完整：
-           I choose topic B:the importance of being willing to make long business trips.
+           I choose topic B:'the importance of being willing to make long business trips'.
            Being willing to make long business trips is quite important for career development.
            2.1)long business trips are essential for business people to 'close deals',especially in international transactions.'Face-to-face meetings' can double the chance of closing